 Minipreço, Bomercado, and Pingo Doçe are examples of small chain grocery stores.
 There are also mom and pop grocers all over the city which may offer even cheaper options.

-Also facing Praça da Figueira, you will find several small, open-air lunch counters serving different pastries and small sandwiches for under five euros.
+Facing Praça da Figueira, you will find several small, open-air lunch counters serving different pastries and small sandwiches for under five euros.
+There are several options for hardy, cheap meals nearby.
+See my article How to eat like a local in Lisbon

-Also in the Baixa neighborhood, you can fill up on seafood rice at Marisqueira Uma for under 15 euros.
+Also in the Baixa neighborhood, you can fill up on seafood rice at Marisqueira Uma (Rua dos Sapateiros, 177) for under 15 euros.
 A good splurge if you are on a budget.

 The food is fine and filling.
 And you can sit on their rooftop terrace with views of the 25 of April Bridge.